FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 21st March 2022.md

 enhancement on the Condell Road, to serve the new and proposed housing developments, as well

-as Coonagh and the expansion of the TUS Campus at Coonagh Cross.--- 4
+as Coonagh and the expansion of the TUS Campus at Coonagh Cross.
+---
+4

 **13.Question submitted by Councillor J. Costelloe**